crisdut/lnpbp-regtest/README.md

-# Docker setup for Satoshi Racer Nodes (LNP, RGB & DLC integration) in regtest mode
+# Docker setup for LNPBP Nodes (Bitcoin, LNP & RGB) in regtest mode

 ### ONLY FOR DEVELOPMENT and TESTING.
 These tools may not be suitable for production deployments.